Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 During Zamir’s term, the Mossad was also involved in rescuing Jews from communities in strife in troubled countries.

-After retiring from the Mossad, Zamir served as the general manager of Solel Boneh, and chairman of the refineries.
-He was involved in extensive public activity, was a member of the Shamgar Commission that investigated the assassination of Prime Minister Rabin, and served as chairman of the public council and member of the management of the Gesher theater company.
+After retiring from the Mossad in 1974, Zamir served as the general manager of Solel Boneh, a construction and civil engineering company, and later became chairman of the refineries.
+He also held significant roles in public activities, including being a member of the Shamgar Commission that investigated the assassination of Prime Minister Rabin, and serving as chairman of the public council and a member of the management of the Gesher theater company.
+Additionally, Zamir was the chairman of the Institute for Petroleum and Geophysics Research and the Israel Petroleum and Energy Institute.